MostHappyCougar/QACoverageTool/README.md

 #### Configuration:
 Config file for this usage case is: `code/python/configurations/state_transitions_config.yaml`

-#### Iтput Table for analysis - there is should be no merged cells:
+#### Input Table for analysis - there is should be no merged cells:
 ![image](https://user-images.githubusercontent.com/104580123/215318025-ba3d7ca3-8e6e-408c-86be-5dce72c41b4a.png)

 #### Analysis results: